Yoast SEO Tutorial

 The Yoast SEO widget within the Block Editor also includes a Readability analysis tab, which is a very innovative feature.
 You can find it right above the Focus keyphrase section and, in a nutshell, it gives you an overview of how easy your content is to read.

-The way we digest content works differently if it’s online or offline.
+The way we digest content works differently, whether online or offline.
 When we read online, in most cases we want text that’s easy to understand and to skim.
-The Yoast Readability Analysis takes that into account with the criteria it covers:
+The Yoast Readability Analysis takes that into account with the criteria it covers.

 Let’s break down what Yoast looks for when scoring your content for readability: